Magalvo/Portfolio/README.md

-# Personal Portfolio Website in React
+# Personal Portfolio Website in React Using ThreeJS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 <img width="1266" alt="Screen Shot 2022-06-19 at 2 18 18 PM" src="">

 Built using:

 - Front-end library: React
-- CSS framework: React-bootstrap
+- CSS framework: React-bootstrap / Tailwind CSS
 - CSS animations library: Animate.css
+- Others : Three JS

 In the /personal-portfolio, you can run: